xen-troops/moulin/docs/user-reference.rst

   generated Ninja depfile for the component, so changes in Moulin-managed layers trigger a rebuild of the Yocto target images.

+  Avoid product layouts where a listed layer directory contains the Yocto :code:`work_dir`.
+This makes generated files from directories such as :code:`tmp`, :code:`cache`, or :code:`buildhistory` look like layer source dependencies.
+Moulin rejects configurations where the configured :code:`work_dir` resolves inside a managed layer, but this guard is not
+  exhaustive: generated output can still be written into a layer through custom BitBake paths, manual file copies, or other indirection.

 * :code:`work_dir` - `bitbake`'s work directory.
 The default value is
   "build".
 This is where files like "conf/local.conf" are stored.
 You can overwrite so you can produce multiple builds from the same (or